 - Spa & Wellness centres

 Exclusive dog sledding in Sälen.
 We work closely with local suppliers to secure you the best experiences during your skiing holiday.
 We’ve teamed up with a Swedish adventure company to offer you a chance to pop over the border during your holiday to Norway.
-The half day trip includes transport to and from Sälen, an hour and a half of dog sledding through the Swedish fells with a chance to warm yourself on hot chocolate and waffles half way around.
+The half day trip includes transport to and from Sälen, an hour and a half of dog sledding through the Swedish fells with a chance to warm yourself on hot chocolate and cinnamon buns half way around.
 Speak to us today for more information and to book your afternoon of adventure.

 Apres ski & eating out